abid-mujtaba/haskell-cas/comments.md

 **R.3** -  This pattern matches two positive constants being multiplied and the result is a ``Const`` and not a ``Prod``.
 This ensures that ``Const`` multiplication is automatically simplified.

+**R.3a**

+* ``prod'`` uses pattern matching to implement the rules for multiplying any expression with any other expression.
+* Multiplication is commutative ``A * B = B * A``.
+This is implemented by the catch-all pattern at the very bottom ``prod' a b = prod' b a``.
+* This means all possible combinations of expressions (value constructors) must be explicitly stated.
+* For very combination the symmetric reversed combination is covered by commutation and need not be specified.
+* We start with ``Const`` and specify rules for multiplying it with each kind of value constructor (including ``Const`` itself).
+* This means that when we move on to the rules for ``Symbol`` we won't need to deal with the case of ``Symbol * Const`` because that will be covered here.
+* As we work our way through all the constructors we will be left with less and less rules to write for each.
+* Every value constructor must have a rule for multiplying with its own data type.
+* Note how we use exhaustive rules for ``Neg`` to take care of all of them in a simple fashion.

-**R.3** - Since multiplication is commutative we implement it in the pattern matching by using as-patterns and reversing there order.
+**R.3b** - Since multiplication is commutative we implement it in the pattern matching by using as-patterns and reversing there order.

 **R.4**